rubenwardy/minetest_modding_book/_en/quality/security.md

 end
 ```

-The mod could pass something a lot more malicious than opening a website, such
+The mod could pass something much more malicious than opening a website, such
 as giving a remote user control over the machine.

 Some rules for using an insecure environment: